-Eurostudios S.L appointed Building Environment India Pvt Ltd, a NABET Accredited Consultant for A category Projects, to carry out the Environmental Impact Assessment (EIA) studies and to assist the Client in obtaining Environmental Clearance and Forest Clearance.
+MSRDC has appointed S. N. Bhobe & Associates Ltd. for preparation of Detailed Project Report (DPR), who in turn, have appointed Building Environment (India) Pvt.
+Ltd., a NABET-accredited Consultant for A category Projects, to carry out the Environmental Impact Assessment (EIA) studies and to assist the Client in obtaining prior Environment Clearance and Forest Clearance.